rumirinbrah/PinchIt/README.md

-## This application doesn't make use of any third party apis whatsoever.
+## This application easily provides you features to compress Images, PDFs, convert images to PDF with document scanner & much more
 Clone the project if you've always wondered how to compress files using Kotlin built in libraries.